SFGLab/nf-hichip/README.md

 ## Working with nf-HiChIP pipeline

 #### Step 0. (optional)
 You can get familiar with Nextflow options.
 From most important ones, -resume flag allows you to execute the pipeline from the last successful step.
-For more details see [Nextflow documentation](https://www.nextflow.io/docs/latest/cache-and-resume.html).
+For more details, see [Nextflow documentation](https://www.nextflow.io/docs/latest/cache-and-resume.html).

 #### Step 1.
 [Docker](https://hub.docker.com/r/mateuszchilinski/hichip-nf-pipeline) image available: